-Accountancy and management consultancy giant PricewaterhouseCoopers (or PwC) has emerged as one of the leaders in digital consulting as a result of its already extensive client portfolio.
-It claims to have 90% of the world's top 500 companies among its customers.
-Despite a longstanding relationship with the IAB to measure global online advertising expenditure, first established in the UK almost 20 years ago, it only officially created a separate digital marketing services division in 2013, following the acquisition of Florida-based digital agency BGT Partners.
-Revenues in 2014 were already $750m.
+Accountancy and management consultancy giant PricewaterhouseCoopers (or PwC) has emerged as one of the leaders in digital consulting as a result of its already extensive client portfolio, which includes almost 420 of the world's Top 500 companies.
+PwC Digital handles a substantial amount of development for clients, but unlike rivals Accenture and Deloitte it has so far only very rarely competed directly with traditional advertising or creative agencies for any significant brief, focusing instead on business transformation, back office development and ecommerce.
+Despite a longstanding relationship with the IAB to measure global online advertising expenditure, first established in the UK over 20 years ago, it only officially created a separate digital marketing services division in 2013, following the acquisition of Florida-based digital agency BGT Partners.
 Although strongest in the B2B sector, PwC Digital also serves a broad range of consumer marketing clients, offering fully integrated end-to-end digital solutions from strategy to implementation.
 It might lack the creative edge of dedicated digital marketing agencies, but more than makes up for that with sheer muscle and manpower.
-Inevitably key strengths are strategy, technology and analytics.
+Inevitably, key strengths are strategy, technology and analytics.
 PwC Digital sits within the Global Advisory division of PwC, which offers management consulting and M&A. The group has developed its digital marketing profile through a string of further acquisitions including Booz Digital, Ant's Eye View and Optimal Experience.
-There are now more than 30 offices worldwide including key hubs in London, Hong Kong, Hamburg and Melbourne, and multiple "Experience Center" physical labs for testing prototype projects.
-BGT's David Clarke and Ant's Eye's Sean O'Driscoll are now joint principals of PwC Digital.
-Juan Pujadas is leader of the whole PwC Global Advisory division.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services; see here for information on how to subscribe.
+There have been further purchases around the world but mostly small bolt-ons in digital development.
+Its most notable creative-led investment to-date is a minority stake in Australian start-up ThinkerBell, launched by a team from local agency Cummins & Partners.
+There are now more than 30 digital services offices worldwide including key hubs in London, Hong Kong, Hamburg and Melbourne, and multiple "Experience Center" physical labs for testing prototype projects.
+Tom Puthiyamadam is global digital services leader.
+For the year to Jun 2019, PwC's global revenues were $42.4bn; digital services accounted for around $5.4bn.

 Adbrands Weekly Update 3rd Aug 2017: The Australian arm of consultancy PwC is reported to be in negotiations to acquire Thinkerbell, the creative agency set up only two months ago by three executives from Cummins & Partners.
 At the beginning of this year, PwC named Russel Howcroft as chief creative officer of its Australian "CMO Advisory" unit.
 Howcroft was previously general manager of now-struggling local TV station Network Ten, but before that spent several years as CEO of the Y&R Brands Australia group.